Nashville sit-ins: Full-scale demonstrations

 Before the students in Nashville had a chance to formalize their plans, events elsewhere brought renewed urgency to the effort.
 During the first week of February 1960, a small sit-in demonstration in Greensboro, North Carolina, grew into a significant protest with over eighty students participating by the third day.
 Although similar demonstrations had occurred previously in other cities, this was the first to attract substantial media attention and public notice.
 When Lawson's group met the subsequent Friday night, about 500 new volunteers showed up to join the cause.
 Although Lawson and other adult organizers argued for delay, the student leaders insisted that the time had come for action.

 The first large-scale organized sit-in was on Saturday, February 13, 1960.
 At about 12:30 pm, 124 students, most of them black, walked into the downtown Woolworths, S. H. Kress, and McLellan stores and asked to be served at the lunch counters.
 After the staff refused to serve them, they sat in the stores for two hours and then left without incident.

 On the Monday following the first sit-in, the Baptist Minister's Conference of Nashville, representing 79 congregations, unanimously voted to support the student movement, thus throwing the weight of Nashville's black religious community behind the students.
 Local religious leaders called on people of good will to boycott downtown merchants who practiced segregation.
 Nashville's black community strongly supported the boycott, causing economic hardship for the merchants.

-The second sit-in occurred on Thursday, February 18, when more than 200 students entered Woolworths, S. H. Kress, McClellan, and Grants.
+The second sit-in occurred on Thursday, February 18, when more than 200 students entered Woolworths, S. H. Kress, McLellan's, and Grants.
 The lunch counters were immediately closed.
 The students remained for about half an hour and then left, again without incident.
 The third sit-in occurred on February 20 when about 350 students entered the previous four stores and the downtown Walgreens drugstore.
 As the students sat at the counters, crowds of white youths gathered in several of the stores.
 Police kept a watchful eye on all five locations, but no incidents of violence occurred.
 The students remained for nearly three hours until adjourning to a mass meeting at the First Baptist Church.